 Important note: don’t increase the height more than needed.
 While 2-inch rack/block pulls are fantastic for building your ego, they won’t make you strong.

 Alternative #2: Sumo or Semi-Sumo Deadlifts

 If you are built for squatting and want to pull from the floor, try a sumo deadlift.
 By going wider with your stance and gripping inside your legs you can get down to the bar with a good low-back position.

 |Again, notice the nice low-back position in this semi-sumo set-up|

 This change in stance will alter the muscular stress a bit.
-Sumo deadlifts tend to stress the hips, quads and groin more while conventional deadlifts hit the low back and hamstrings harder.
+Sumo deadlifts tend to stress the hips, quads, and groin more while conventional deadlifts hit the low back and hamstrings harder.

 Also, if you are not competing in powerlifting, you don’t have to go crazy wide with these (hence the name semi-sumo).
-Experiment with different widths to find what work and feels the best for you.
+Experiment with different widths to find what works and feels the best for you.